RenzoDD/digibyte-js/docs/address.md

 # Bitcoin Address

-Represents a bitcoin address.
-Addresses are the most popular way to make bitcoin transactions.
-See [the official Bitcoin Wiki](https://en.bitcoin.it/wiki/Address) for technical background information.
+Represents a DigiByte address.
+Addresses are the most popular way to make DigiByte transactions.

 ## Instantiate an Address

-To be able to receive bitcoins an address is needed, but in order to spend them a private key is necessary.
+To be able to receive DigiBytes an address is needed, but in order to spend them a private key is necessary.
 Please take a look at the [`PrivateKey`](privatekey.md) docs for more information about exporting and saving a key.

 ```javascript
 var privateKey = new PrivateKey();